chrisgo/laravel-phery/README.md

 # Laravel Wrapper for Phery Ajax Library

-Wraps the [PheryJS](https://github.com/pheryjs/phery) to work with Laravel.
+Wraps [Phery](https://github.com/pheryjs/phery) to work with Laravel.
 Phery is a great ajax library for use with *just jQuery*.

 Phery is pretty flexible which features a steep learning curve.